At A Glance

 Special Note(s)

-The Annual Social Economic Supplement (ASEC; formerly known as the Annual Demographic Survey) is an annual supplement to the CPS containing data on basic demographic and labor force data, in addition to data on work experience, income, noncash benefits (such as the Supplemental Nutrition Assistance Program (SNAP) and the Women Infants and Children Nutrition Program (WIC) benefits.
+The Annual Social and Economic Supplement (ASEC) is an annual supplement to the CPS containing data on basic demographic and labor force data, in addition to data on work experience, income, noncash benefits (such as the Supplemental Nutrition Assistance Program (SNAP) and the Women Infants and Children Nutrition Program (WIC) benefits.
 Learn more.

 Sampling